erizov/Professor/semester_10/lecture_65_llm_training_advanced/distributed_training_llm/school.en.md

 ## Simple Explanation

-Distributed Training Llm is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Distributed Training for LLMs is an algorithm used to solve specific problems in computer science.

 ## Where It's Used